Knarvik Upper Secondary School

-Knarvik Upper Secondary School (in Norwegian, Knarvik vidaregåande skule) is a high school located on Knarvik in Lindås, 30 km north of Bergen in Norway.
+Knarvik Upper Secondary School (Knarvik vidaregåande skule) is a high school located on Knarvik in Alver Municipality in Vestland county, Norway.
+The school is located about 30 km north of the city of Bergen.
 The school is one of the largest in Hordaland, with over 950 pupils and about 150 employees.
-The school has a close connection to local industry; students can attend a program called TAF that eventually leads to both craftmanship certification and a high school degree in 4 years.
+The school has a close connection to local industry; students can attend a program called TAF that eventually leads to both craftmanship certification and a high school degree in four years.